Nursing Jobs: Reno, NV, Overview

 If you’re looking for a post-acute nursing role, there are also several home health agencies, rehabilitation centers, and specialty offices in town.
 Academic nurses might find opportunities at the Orvis School of Nursing, Carrington College, Unitek College, and Truckee Meadows Community College.

-Residents in Reno have a shorter commute than the rest of the nation.
-The average drive to work in the area is 20.5 minutes each way, compared to 26.4 minutes for the average American.
+Residents in Reno have a shorter commute than the rest of the nation at 25 minutes each way.
 The Regional Transport Commission of Washoe County runs bus lines throughout Reno, and you’ll also find bike routes and walking trails throughout the city.

 Living in Reno, NV